• Skip to primary navigation

 Practically next door, the Smithsonian’s National Museum of the American Indian is filled with artifacts of Native Peoples from the Arctic Circle to Patagonia.

-And because it’s part of the Smithsonian, NMAI is FREE admission every day, along with FREE films, storytelling, and performances by Native American dancers and drummers. what to do free in new york city this weekend
+And because it’s part of the Smithsonian, NMAI is FREE admission every day, along with FREE films, storytelling, and performances by Native American dancers and drummers.

 Walk a few blocks north along Broadway to the huge bronze Charging Bull statue by artist Arturo Di Modica, and rub its nose or horns for good luck for yourself, and a “bull market” charging forward for the city and world economy.